-Robin Williams completes a rather lengthy journey back to his TV comedy roots with "The Crazy Ones," which casts him as a wacky advertising genius -- the sort of creativity-can't-be-shackled type…
+Robin Williams completes a rather lengthy journey back to his TV comedy roots with "The Crazy Ones," which casts him as a wacky advertising genius — the sort of creativity-can't-be-shackled type that…

 Is Justin Bieber in consideration to play Robin in Zack Snyder’s sequel to “Man of Steel,” or is he just having a laugh?
 No one knows for sure, but Batfans were horrified Friday night when Bieber…

 Oprah Winfrey’s OWN is expanding its theatrical footprint, partnering with independent distributor Vitagraph Films to release Barbara Kopple’s docu “Running From Crazy” in theaters on Nov.
 1. The…

 They might be ambitious, but they're not out of their minds.

 “The Hunger Games” producer Nina Jacobson (above) has acquired movie rights Kevin Kwan's comedic novel, “Crazy Rich Asians.”
 Jacobson and her partner, Brad Simpson, will produce through their Color…